 - Approved Purpose.
 Means the processing i) required to fulfil the purpose of the Agreement or ii) as otherwise agreed between the Data Controller and the Data Processor in writing.

 - Approved Territory.
-Means the Heroku and Elastic Cloud data centers in the Amazon Web Services (AWS) facilities (eu-west-1) in the EU and Inercom.io’s data centers in Amazon Web Services (AWS) facilities (us-east-1) in the USA.
+Means the Heroku data centers in the Amazon Web Services (AWS) facilities (eu-west-1) in the EU and Intercom.io’s data centers in Amazon Web Services (AWS) facilities (us-east-1) in the USA.
 Processing of data outside the above-mentioned Territories requires the Data Controllers prior written consent.

 - Data Subject.
 Means the living individual about whom the Data Controller holds Personal Data.